 How will I teach from home?

-A substitute protocol is still being determined, but it will involve someone who can be physically present in your classroom to join your online meeting with the camera setup to your specifications.
-The sub will be present in the classroom for any physical classroom management needs.
-Otherwise, you as the teacher can control via the online meeting what shows on the screen, what you see, etc.
+Overlake has hired a number of Hybrid Instructional Aides (HIA) who will be present in the classroom during your class.
+The HIA will be present in the classroom for any technical support, connectivity, or physical classroom management needs.
+Otherwise, you as the teacher should conduct via the online meeting what shows on the screen, what you see, etc., just as you would were all your students remote in their own homes.

 Should I be recording my online meetings?